The Whole Earth is Medicine

 Finding Medicine in the World

-This koan emphasizes that the entire world, including seemingly negative experiences, can be a source of healing and wisdom.
-It encourages practitioners to actively seek out the medicine present in all things, rather than solely focusing on perceived ailments or problems.
+What if the entire world, including even negative experiences, and the polycrisis we collectively face, could be a source of healing and wisdom?
+During these troubled times, a Zen koan can offer a way to actively seek the medicine present in all things, rather than solely focusing on perceived ailments or problems.

-The koan’s question “Where is your real self?” prompts a deep exploration of our true nature and identity.
-Practicing with this koan can help us look beyond superficial labels and societal conditioning, activating a powerful process of self-inquiry that is crucial for personal growth and liberation from suffering.
+The koan’s question “What is your real self?” prompts exploration of our true nature and identity.
+Practicing with this koan can help us look beyond superficial labels and societal conditioning, toward a process of self-inquiry that can turn our search for freedom from suffering on its head.

-The koan is not just an intellectual exercise; it is an invitation to actively engage with the world and find healing within it.
-It encourages practitioners to embody the teachings of the koan in their daily lives, seeking opportunities for growth and healing in all situations.
+But the koan is not just an intellectual exercise; it is an invitation to actively engage with the world and become an agent of healing within it.
+It encourages practitioners to embody the teachings in daily life, seeking opportunities for growth and healing in all situations.

-This might involve taking action to address social or environmental problems, practice self-care, or simply approaching life with a more open and compassionate heart.
+This might involve taking action to address social or environmental problems, practice self-care, or simply approach life with a more open and compassionate heart.

 What to expect on a daylong retreat?